notronaldmcdonald/fpm/README.md

 fpkg-stem - the file that denotes that everything around it is a package component.

-pkgd - package details. denotes what type, version, and permission needs a script has.
+fpkgd - package details. denotes what type, version, and permission needs a script has.

+fpkgdeps - dependency list.

+release-info - information about the release.